mathjax/MathJax-docs/server/adaptor.rst

 Because node applications don't have access to a built-in Document Object Model (DOM), like browsers do, node applications must use an alternative to a native DOM.
-There are a naumber of node packages that offer DOM substitutes, such as `jsDOM` and `linkedom`.
+There are a number of node packages that offer DOM substitutes, such as `jsDOM` and `linkedom`.
 These libraries generally provide implementations of the browser DOM in javascript that include more functionality than is required by MathJax